Flutter-GG/Project-dart-1/README.md

 - To add new book in the library.
 - To delete book in the library.
 - To update book info in the library.

 :- You Can select the field you want to update, and enter the title of the book, then enter the new info. as shown below.
 ![Main option 2 pic](/assest/updatebookinfo.png)

-## If we press 3 this menu will apper:
+## If we press 3 in main menu this menu will apper:

 This option will allow you to make a book purchase, and print invoice.
 ![Main option 3 pic](/assest/purchase.png)